Hallstatt: History

 Some 1,300 burials have been found, including around 2,000 individuals, with women and children but few infants.
-Nor is there a "princely" burial, as often found near large settlements.
-Instead, there are a large number of burials varying considerably in the number and richness of the grave goods, but with a high proportion containing goods suggesting a life well above subsistence level.

-The community at Hallstatt exploited the salt mines in the area, which had been worked from time to time since the Neolithic period, from the 8th to 5th centuries BC.
-The style and decoration of the grave goods found in the cemetery are very distinctive, and artifacts made in this style are widespread in Europe.
-In the mine workings themselves, the salt has preserved many organic materials such as textiles, wood and leather, and many abandoned artefacts such as shoes, pieces of cloth, and tools including miner's backpacks, have survived in good condition.
+The humans that settled Hallstatt exploited the salt mines in the area from the 8th to 5th centuries BC.
+The style and decoration of the grave goods found in the cemetery are distinctive.
+In the mine workings themselves, the salt has preserved many organic materials such as textiles, wood, and leather, and many abandoned artefacts such as shoes, pieces of cloth, and tools and miner's backpacks have survived in good condition.

 Hallstatt A–B are part of the Bronze Age Urnfield culture.
 Phase A saw Villanovan influence.
 In this period, people were cremated and buried in simple graves.
 In phase B, tumulus (barrow or kurgan) burial becomes common, and cremation predominates.
 Little is known about this period in which the typical Celtic elements have not yet distinguished themselves from the earlier Villanova-culture.
 The "Hallstatt period" proper is restricted to HaC and HaD (8th to 5th centuries BC), corresponding to the early European Iron Age.
 Hallstatt lies in the area where the western and eastern zones of the Hallstatt culture meet, which is reflected in the finds from there.
-Hallstatt D is succeeded by the La Tène culture.

-Hallstatt C is characterized by the first appearance of iron swords mixed amongst the bronze ones.
-Inhumation and cremation co-occur.
-For the final phase, Hallstatt D, daggers, almost to the exclusion of swords, are found in western zone graves ranging from c.
-600–500 BC.
+Hallstatt C is characterized by the first appearance of iron swords.
+Hallstatt D displays daggers, almost to the exclusion of swords, in the western zone graves ranging from circa 600 to 500 BC.
 There are also differences in the pottery and brooches.
-Burials were mostly inhumations.
-Halstatt D has been further divided into the sub-phases D1–D3, relating only to the western zone, and mainly based on the form of brooches.
+Halstatt D has been further divided into the sub-phases D1 to D3 relating only to the western zone.

 Major activity at the site appears to have finished about 500 BC, for reasons that are unclear.
 Many Hallstatt graves were robbed, probably at this time.
 There was widespread disruption throughout the western Hallstatt zone, and the salt workings had by then become very deep.
-By then the focus of salt mining had shifted to the nearby Hallein Salt Mine, with graves at Dürrnberg nearby where there are significant finds from the late Hallstatt and early La Tène periods.

-Much of the material from early excavations was dispersed, and is now found in many collections, especially German and Austrian museums, but the Hallstatt Museum in the town has the largest collection.